Competency Problems: On Finding and Removing Artifacts in Language Data: Empirical Analysis

-Here we analyze the Stanford Natural Language Inference dataset~\cite[SNLI;][]{bowman-etal-2015-large} with the hypothesis test laid out in Section~\ref{sec:hypothesis}.
-We compute a $z$-statistic for every word that appears in the data,\footnote{We remove punctuation and split text into tokens on whitespace only.} counting each appearance in an instance as a separate occurrence for the purposes of computing $n$ and $\hat{p}$ in Equation~\ref{eq:z-score}.
+\paragraph{SNLI} Each feature $x_i$ represents the presence of a word in a given example, counting each appearance in an instance as a separate occurrence\footnote{We remove punctuation and tokenize on whitespace only.} for the purposes of computing $n$ and $\hat{p}$ in Equation~\ref{eq:z-score}.
+We compute a $z$-statistic for every token that appears in the SNLI data, where $p_0 = \frac{1}{3}$, as SNLI has three labels.
 We then plot the $z$-statistic for each token against the number of times the token appears in the data.
-We additionally plot a curve for the value of the $z$-statistic for which the null hypothesis (that $r_i = 0$) should be rejected, using a significance level of $\alpha = 0.01$ and a conservative Bonferroni correction~\cite{bonferroni-correction} for all 28,000 vocabulary items.
+We also plot a curve for the value of the $z$-statistic at which the null hypothesis (that $r_i = 0$) should be rejected, using a significance level of $\alpha = 0.01$ and a conservative Bonferroni correction~\cite{bonferroni-correction} for all 28,000 vocabulary items.
 This analysis is shown in Figure~\ref{fig:snli-artifacts}.
+We label in Figure~\ref{fig:snli-artifacts} several words that were also found to be artifacts by \citet{gururangan-etal-2018-annotation} and \citet{wallace-etal-2019-universal}, among others.

 We find a very large number of deviations from the competency assumption, many more than would be suggested by a PMI-based analysis.
-PMI equals $\log\frac{\hat{p}(y|x_i)}{\hat{p}(y)}$; because $\hat{p}(y)$ does not vary across features, and the data is balanced over labels, a PMI analysis ranks features by $\hat{p}(y|x_i)$, looking only at the $y$-axis in Figure~\ref{fig:snli-artifacts}.\footnote{In practice an arbitrary threshold is chosen on the $x$-axis to avoid rare features.
-Again here a statistical test is a more principled way to account for rare features.} But the threshold for which a deviation in $\hat{p}(y|x_i)$ becomes a statistical artifact depends on the number of times the feature is seen, so our statistical test gives a simpler and more complete picture of data artifacts.
-Strong statistical deviations with less extreme PMI values still impact model behavior, as demonstrated in the following section and in Section~\ref{sec:other-mitigations}.
+PMI equals $\log\frac{\hat{p}(y|x_i)}{\hat{p}(y)}$; because $\hat{p}(y)$ does not vary across features, and the data is balanced over labels, a PMI analysis ranks features by $\hat{p}(y|x_i)$, looking only at the $y$-axis in Figure~\ref{fig:snli-artifacts}.\iftagged{shortened}{}{\footnote{In practice an arbitrary threshold is chosen on the $x$-axis to avoid rare features.
+Again here a statistical test is a more principled way to account for rare features.}} But the threshold for which a deviation in $\hat{p}(y|x_i)$ becomes a statistical artifact depends on the number of times the feature is seen, so our statistical test gives a simpler and more complete picture of data artifacts.
+Strong statistical deviations with less extreme PMI values still impact model behavior (\S\ref{sec:empirical-model} and \S\ref{sec:other-mitigations}).